Reflejo/Xcode-ExtendedTheme/README.md

 ### Installation and Usage

 - Simply compile the Xcode project and the plugin will automatically be installed.
 After installing, restart Xcode.
 - The colors are read from your current .dvtcolortheme file.
-You should add a key `FZExtendedTheme`.
+You should add a `FZExtendedTheme` key to the file.
   - Inside this key, you can use any class that is being use in Xcode, this plugin will change the background if it's a view or the text color if it's some kind of text.
-When the key starts with `DVTheme_`, this will actually modify a builtin theme [check this for DVTheme keys](https://raw.githubusercontent.com/onevcat/VVPluginDemo/master/DemoPlugin/DVTKit.framework/Versions/A/Resources/Default.dvttheme)
+Keys starting with `DVTheme_` will actually modify the memory version of the builtin theme [check this to see all DVTheme keys](https://raw.githubusercontent.com/onevcat/VVPluginDemo/master/DemoPlugin/DVTKit.framework/Versions/A/Resources/Default.dvttheme)

 Example: